gbv/paia/paia.md

 ## Request and response format

-Each PAIA method is identified by a name which is appended to the PAIA core/auth base URL to get the method’s full URL.
-In addition there is a set of request parameters for each method.
-These parameters can be send as URL parameters (HTTP GET) or as form fields with HTTP request content type set to `application/x-www-form-urlencoded` (HTTP POST).
-In addition there is the special request parameter `access_token` which MUST NOT be sent as URL parameter (see section on [access tokens](#access-tokens) for details).
+Each PAIA method is identified by an URL and a HTTP verb (either HTTP GET or HTTP POST).

+For POST methods a request body must be included in JSON format (HTTP request header `Content-Type: application/json` or `application/json;charset=UTF-8`).

+In addition there is the special request parameter `access_token` for an [access token](#access-tokens), which can be sent either as HTTP query parameter or in a HTTP request header.

 The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json;charset=UTF-8`), optionally wrapped as JSONP (HTTP header `Content-Type: application/javascript;charset=UTF-8`).

-## Parameters and fields

 Every request parameter and every response field is defined with